Main region

 You may be able to get your Australian Age Pension overseas but there are rules around it.
 Your payment rate might change based on:

-If you leave for less than 6 weeks: Your Age Pension usually stays the same.
+If you leave for less than 6 weeks: In most cases, your Age Pension usually stays the same.

 If you stay overseas for more than 6 weeks: Your Pension Supplement drops to the basic rate, and your Energy Supplement stops.